iromanovsky/irom.info/_posts/2023-11-02-azure-iac-practices.md

 - **Naming Conventions**: Issues like naming should be addressed organizationally.
 Establishing a clear naming protocol can obviate the need for numerous tests.

-- **Local Structure Testing**: Unit tests can be beneficial when you're checking local structures, especially if employing intricate solutions like Python objects in tools like Pulumi or when generating ARM/Bicep/TF templates from you code.
+- **Local Structure Testing**: Unit tests can be beneficial when you're checking local structures, especially if employing intricate solutions like Python objects in tools like Pulumi or when generating ARM/Bicep/TF templates from your code.
 However, this only applies to your internal structures and not external platform specifics.

 ### Limits of automated testing